Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: The "Modify" hook is now available for Services (#689), regardless of whether they have been directly assigned, inherited or applied
 * FEATURE: Config preview links imports, hosts and commands to related objects (#1521)
+* FEATURE: German translation has been refreshed (#1599)
+* FEATURE: Apply Rule editor shows suggestions for Data-List vars (#1588)
 * FIX: Don't suggest Command templates where Commands are required (#1414)
 * FIX: Do not allow to delete Commands being used by other objects (#1443)
 * FIX: Show 'Inspect' tab only for Endpoints with an ApiUser (#1293)
 * FIX: It's now possible to specify TimePeriods for single Users #944
 * FIX: Redirect after not modifying a Command Argument failed on some RHEL 7 setups (#1512)
+* FIX: click on Service Set titles no longer removes them from their host (#1560)
+* FIX: Restoring objects based on compound keys has been fixed (#1597)
+* FIX: Linux Agent kickstart script improved and tweaked for Icinga 2.9 (#1596)

 ### CLI
 * FEATURE: Director Health Check Plugin (#1278)